x0tiger/x0tiger.github.io/_posts/2025-06-26-API-hacking.md

 ---
 # OWASP API Top 10 - Combined (2019 & 2023)

 APIs are the backbone of modern applications.
 Any vulnerability in them can lead to a full system compromise.
 This combined guide merges the OWASP API Top 10 lists from 2019 and 2023, integrating both lists into a unified, practical reference.
-Each issue includes descriptions, root causes, real-world attack scenarios, exploitation examples, and mitigation strategies.
+Each issue includes descriptions , root causes, real-world attack scenarios, exploitation examples, and mitigation strategies.

 ---